PerMalmberg/du-yfs/Manual.md

 ### Cargo mass capacity

-The ratings given for constructs are given in _raw mass values_, i.e. _not_ taking mass reduction talents into account.
+The cargo mass ratings given for constructs are given in _raw mass values_, i.e. _not_ taking mass reduction talents into account.
 As such, do not blindly look at the mass shown in the inventory interface of DU.
-Instead, inspect the item/stack and look at the actual mass of the stack.
+Instead, inspect the item/stack and look at the actual mass of the stack - the DU interface show only 75% of the actual mass.

+The rating is based on these prerequisites:
+* Take off from near water level at 100% atmosphere.
+* Gravity of 1g.
+* Atmosphere thickness of Alioth.
+* Zero personal talents.
+* Construct full boosted with lvl 5 flight/container/tank skills.

 ## Automatic shutdown